-- What is in the baskets? - Should be tradeable goods only, not Big Macs! - How quickly does arbitrage work? - In the short-run, capital movements are likely to be more important - Must be true because nominal exchange rates are far more volatile than relative national price levels. - There can be fairly long periods where exchange rates deviate from PPP. - In the long-run, exchange rates and/or price levels tend to adjust towards PPP. - If a country has higher inflation, its nominal exchange rate will tend to depreciate over time.
+- What is in the baskets? - Should be tradeable goods only, not Big Macs! - Differences in mark-ups and indirect taxes matter - How quickly does arbitrage work? - In the short-run, capital movements are likely to be more important - Must be true because nominal exchange rates are far more volatile than relative national price levels. - There can be fairly long periods where exchange rates deviate from PPP. - In the long-run, exchange rates and/or price levels tend to adjust towards PPP. - If a country has higher inflation, its nominal exchange rate will tend to depreciate over time.